LG G6 Launch: Official Specs, Twitter Reactions And More

 #LGG6 are instagrammers dream!! ” – @emanbuhat

-LG has yet to announce the official market release date for the LG G6 but according to rumors, it could hit Korean shelves on March 10.
+LG has yet to announce the official market release date for the LG G6, but according to rumors, it could hit Korean shelves on March 10.
 Meanwhile, it could go on sale in the United States starting April 7, Pocket-Lint reported.

-Major carriers in the U.S. – Verizon, US Cellular, Sprint, AT&T, and T-Mobile – have each confirmed that they will be offering LG’s 2017 flagship, Details about the arrival of the LG G6 in these carriers haven’t been disclosed yet but Verizon and T-Mobile mentioned a “Spring” timeline for its release.
+Major carriers in the U.S. – Verizon, US Cellular, Sprint, AT&T, and T-Mobile – have each confirmed that they would be offering LG’s 2017 flagship, Details about the arrival of the LG G6 in these carriers haven’t been disclosed yet but Verizon and T-Mobile mentioned a “Spring” timeline for its release.

-Sprint, via a Twitter post, revealed that its LG G6 will be the company’s first HPUE-capable smartphone.
-“Standing for ‘High Performance User Equipment’, HPUE will enable select device – starting with the G6 – to benefit from ‘better coverage and faster data speeds in more places,'” Phone Arena explained.
+Sprint, via a Twitter post, revealed that its LG G6 would be the company’s first HPUE-capable smartphone.
+“Standing for ‘High Performance User Equipment’, HPUE will enable select devices – starting with the G6 — to benefit from ‘better coverage and faster data speeds in more places,'” Phone Arena explained.

 The amazing new @LGUSAMobile #LGG6 is the first #HPUE-capable device and it's coming to @Sprint!
 More details soon. #MWC17 pic.twitter.com/EMtqGeXNQB